JanWilczek/wolf-sound-blog/_posts/podcast/2026-03-12-jules-storer.md

 - How Jules created the JUCE framework and distributed it initially
 - How to maintain such huge codebases as JUCE
 - Julian's coding principles that will make you (and me) a better dev
-- What problem does CMajor solve and how
+- What problem does CMajor solve, and how
 - Which tools is Jules using when coding, especially when it comes to AI
-- His exact everyday work routines and relax strategies
+- His exact everyday work routines and relaxation strategies

 This episode was recorded on January 30, 2026.